 — a certain breathing room for the spirit.

-Mission: The Chinquapin Center for the Arts is dedicated to promoting artistic excellence, fostering creativity, and enhancing the role of art in society through programs and residencies offered in an environment of peaceful solitude.
+Mission: The Chinquapin Center for the Arts is dedicated to promoting artistic excellence, enhancing creativity,

 Vision: Enriching the local community through the development and expansion of the arts.